 Federal funds can only be obligated within the period of availability listed on the Grant award document or as amended on a Grant Adjustment form.
 Obligations must be liquidated within the required time period.
-The grantee has 45 days within which to request their final reimbursement of funds.
-Failure to request funds within this time frame could result in the grantee not being reimbursed their final reimbursement of funds.
+The subrecipient has 60days within which to request their final reimbursement of funds.
+Failure to request funds within this timeframe could result in the subrecipient not being reimbursed their final reimbursement of funds.